jackson211/jacksonshi-blog/data/blog/leetcode/leetcode-merge-k-sorted-lists.md

 }
 ```

-Another approach is to store all the `val` in the Node from the list, then build tree from heap's `pop`.
+Another approach is to store all the `val` in the Node from the list, then build a tree from the heap's `pop`.

 Binary Heap: